IMAU-oceans/Lorenz/README.md

 For more information about access to lorenz using Jupyter lab from home click [here](https://github.com/OceanParcels/UtrechtTeam/wiki/How-to-run-parcels-on-lorenz,-gemini-and-cartesius#remote-access-to-lorenz-using-jupyter-lab-from-home)

+## Transfer data to/from Lorenz

+When working on the Utrecht University network, copy data to Lorenz with the command:

+scp -r data_you_want_to_copy yoursolisid@lorenz.science.uu.nl:/path/where/you/want/it/on/lorenz/

+    e.g.  scp -r test.nc vries001@lorenz.science.uu.nl:/nethome/vries001/

+When you want it the other way around i.e. copy data from Lorenz to your local machine on the Utrecht University network then type:

+scp -r yoursolisid@lorenz.science.uu.nl:/path/to/file/on/lorenz .

+    e.g. scp -r vries001@lorenz.science.uu.nl:/nethome/vries001/test.nc .

+After the scp command you will be asked to fill in your (Solis ID) password

+When NOT working on the Utrecht University network (e.g. home) then use the intermediary server Gemini and the 'ProxyJump' option to quickly transfer data.
+You can then copy data to Lorenz with the command:

+scp  -o ProxyJump=yoursolisid@gemini.science.uu.nl data_you_want_to_copy yoursolisid@lorenz.science.uu.nl:/path/where/you/want/it/on/lorenz/

+    e.g. scp  -o ProxyJump=vries001@gemini.science.uu.nl test.nc vries001@lorenz.science.uu.nl:/nethome/vries001/

+When you want it the other way around i.e. copy data from Lorenz to your local machine (e.g. at home) then type:

+scp  -o ProxyJump=yoursolisid@gemini.science.uu.nl yoursolisid@lorenz.science.uu.nl:/path/to/file/on/lorenz .

+    e.g. scp  -o ProxyJump=vries001@gemini.science.uu.nl vries001@lorenz.science.uu.nl:/nethome/vries001/test.nc .

+After the scp command you will be asked to fill in your (Solis ID) password twice, one time for Gemini and one for Lorenz.

 ## Usage

 The system works with modules.
 To check which modules are available type: